ryan-d-williams/MMM-GoogleSheets/README.md

 ### Why Google Apps Script?

-Google Apps Script was choosen instead of the Google Sheets API because the [Sheet API](https://developers.google.com/sheets/api) requires OAuth2 authentication and it is a little more straight forward to get the Google Apps Script set up over the [credentials via Node.js](https://stackoverflow.com/questions/44448029/how-to-use-google-sheets-api-while-inside-a-google-cloud-function/51037780#51037780).
+Google Apps Script was chosen instead of the Google Sheets API because the [Sheet API](https://developers.google.com/sheets/api) requires OAuth2 authentication and it is a little more straight forward to get the Google Apps Script set up over the [credentials via Node.js](https://stackoverflow.com/questions/44448029/how-to-use-google-sheets-api-while-inside-a-google-cloud-function/51037780#51037780).
 It is currently planned that a future version of this project will allow both options for authentication

 ### Isn't it bad that Chrome says the project is "unsafe"?